myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 For executing the brute force I had to install [bruteforce-salted-openssl](https://github.com/glv2/bruteforce-salted-openssl).

 When you use the tool, keep in mind to set the message digest to `sha256`, which is the default message digest of Openssl ([source](https://www.openssl.org/docs/man1.1.1/man1/dgst.html)).
-If the file has been encrypted with a different message digest our tool will be unable to know that it found a good result, so keep your fingers crossed.
+If the file has been encrypted with a different message digest our tool will not know that it found a good result, so keep your fingers crossed.

 I used this bruteforce-salted-openssl command: `bruteforce-salted-openssl -t 15 -f rockyou.txt -c aes-256-cbc -d sha256 encrypted.enc` to brute force the file.